togramf/S4-POO_TP/README.md

 - [x] fix noughts and crosses on click
     - [x] class Board to store the state of the game
     - [x] function to draw shapes according to the state of the board
-- [ ] check for the end of the game
+- [x] check for the end of the game
-    - [ ] check that the board is full
+    - [x] check that the board is full
-    - [ ] check that a player has won
+    - [x] check that a player has won
 - [ ] clean the code
+    - [ ] congratulation messages in separate functions

 Resources